chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 A path name not starting with `/` causes the system to begin the search in the user’s current directory.
 Thus, the name `alpha/beta` specifies the file named `beta` in subdirectory `alpha` of the current directory.
 The simplest kind of name, for example `alpha`, refers to a file which itself is found in the current directory.
 As another limiting case, the null file name refers to the current directory.

 The same nondirectory file may appear in several directories under possibly different names.
-This feature is called *linking*; a directory entry for a file is sometimes called a link.
-UNIX differs from other systems in which linking is permitted in that all links to a file have equal status.
-That is, a file does not exist within a particular directory; the directory entry for a file consists merely of its name and a pointer to the information actually describing the file.
+This feature is called *linking*; a directory entry for a file is sometimes called a link. <mark>UNIX differs from other systems in which linking is permitted in that all links to a file have equal status.</mark> That is, a file does not exist within a particular directory; the directory entry for a file consists merely of its name and a pointer to the information actually describing the file.
 Thus a file exists independently of any directory entry, although in practice a file is made to disappear along with the last link to it.

-> UNIX differs from other systems in which linking is permitted in that all links to a file have equal status.

 Each directory always has at least two entries.
 The name in each directory refers to the directory itself.
 Thus a program may read the current directory under the name `.` without knowing its complete path name.
 The name `..` by convention refers to the parent of the directory in which it appears, that is, to the directory in which it was created.

-The directory structure is constrained to have the form of a rooted tree.
-Except for the special entries `.` and `..`, each directory must appear as an entry in exactly one other,which is its parent.
+<mark>The directory structure is constrained to have the form of a rooted tree.</mark> Except for the special entries `.` and `..`, each directory must appear as an entry in exactly one other,which is its parent.
 Te reason for this is to simplify the writing of programs which visit subtrees of the directory structure, and more important, to avoid the separation of portions of the hierarchy.
 If arbitrary links to directories were permitted, it would be quite difficult to detect when the last connection from the root to a directory was severed.

-> The directory structure is constrained to have the form of a rooted tree.

 ### 3.3 Special Files

-Special files constitute the most unusual feature of the UNIX file system.
-Each I/O device supported by UNIX is associated with at least one such file.
-Special files are read and written just like ordinary disk files, but requests to read or write result in activation of the associated device.
+<mark>Special files constitute the most unusual feature of the UNIX file system.
+Each I/O device supported by UNIX is associated with at least one such file.</mark> Special files are read and written just like ordinary disk files, but requests to read or write result in activation of the associated device.
 An entry for each special file resides in directory `/dev`, although a link may be made to one of these files just like an ordinary file.
 Thus, for example, to punch paper tape, one may write on the file `/dev/ppt`.
 Special files exist for each communication line, each disk, each tape drive, and for physical core memory.
 Of course, the active disks and the core special file are protected from indiscriminate access.

-> Special files constitute the most unusual feature of the UNIX file system.
-Each I/O device supported by UNIX is associated with at least one such file.

 There is a threefold advantage in treating I/O devices this way: file and device I/O are as similar as possible; file and device names have the same syntax and meaning, so that a program expecting a file name as a parameter can be passed a device name; finally, special files are subject to the same protection mechanism as regular files.

 ### 3.4 Removable File Systems

 Although the root of the file system is always stored on the same device, it is not necessary that the entire file system hierarchy reside on this device.
-There is a `mount` system request which has two arguments: the name of an existing ordinary file, and the name of a direct-access special file whose associated storage volume (e.g. disk pack) should have the structure of an independent file system containing its own directory hierarchy.
-The effect of `mount` is to cause references to the heretofore ordinary file to refer instead to the root directory of the file system on the removable volume.
-In effect, mount replaces a leaf of the hierarchy tree (the ordinary file) by a whole new subtree (the hierarchy stored on the removable volume).
+There is a `mount` system request which has two arguments: the name of an existing ordinary file, and the name of a direct-access special file whose associated storage volume (e.g. disk pack) should have the structure of an independent file system containing its own directory hierarchy. <mark>The effect of `mount` is to cause references to the heretofore ordinary file to refer instead to the root directory of the file system on the removable volume.</mark> In effect, mount replaces a leaf of the hierarchy tree (the ordinary file) by a whole new subtree (the hierarchy stored on the removable volume).
 After the `mount`, there is virtually no distinction between files on the removable volume and those in the permanent file system.
 In our installation, for example, the root directory resides on the fixed-head disk, and the large disk drive, which contains user's files, is mounted by the system initialization program, the four smaller disk drives are available to users for mounting their own disk packs.
 A mountable file system is generated by writing on its corresponding special file.
 A utility program is available to create an empty file system, or one may simply copy an existing file system.

-> The effect of `mount` is to cause references to the heretofore ordinary file to refer instead to the root directory of the file system on the removable volume.

 There is only one exception to the rule of identical treatment of files on different devices: no link may exist between one file system hierarchy and another.
 This restriction is enforced so as to avoid the elaborate bookkeeping which would otherwise be required to assure removal of the links when the removable volume is finally dismounted.
 In particular, in the root directories of all file systems, removable or not, the name `..` refers to the directory itself instead of to its parent.